drvinceknight/cfm/nbs/chapters/04-matrices/main.md

 The specific mathematical problems discussed usually correspond to solving large systems of linear equations.
 However they have become an area of interest in their own right and manipulating matrices usually corresponds to:

 - calculating the determinant of a matrix;
-- calculating the inversse of a matrix.
+- calculating the inverse of a matrix.

 Here we will see how to instruct a computer to carry out these techniques.